Skip to site navigation Skip to main content Skip to footer site map

 If stressful thoughts and feelings start to interfere with your work, relationships, or daily activities, your physical and mental health can be affected, and it can be a sign to reach out for support.

 As you prepare to deploy, there are steps you can take to reduce stress.
 A healthy lifestyle and staying physically and emotionally fit can improve your overall well-being and help you cope effectively.
-You may also find it helpful to:
+You may also find it helpful to prepare in the following ways:

 Every day, Veterans from all military service branches and eras connect with proven resources and effective treatments.
 Here’s how to take the next step: the one that’s right for you.